crmcog/sf-cog/docs/admin-guide/30-deep-dive-business-layer.md

 Processes created on process builder enable enhanced tools to carry out automation using clicks.
 For e.g. you can easily configure process flow to -

 1. Update multiple records (related or otherwise) when a record is updated
-1. Trigger customised functionality written in Apex along with configured functions provided by Salesforce
+1. Trigger custom functions written in Apex along with configured functions provided by Salesforce
 1. Create processes in a modular fashion and call processes from other processes - manage complexity and reuse logic!
 1. Carry out the same actions that a workflow can do :)